 God, who foresaw your tribulation, has specially armed you to go through it, not without pain but without stain.

-Human history is the long terrible story of man trying to find something other than God which will make him happy.
+Human history is the long terrible story of a man trying to find something other than God which will make him happy.

 Men or nations who think they can revive the Faith in order to make a good society might just as well think they can use the stairs of Heaven as a short cut to the nearest chemist’s shop.

 He died not for men, but for each man.
-If each man had been the only man made, He would have done no less.
+If each man had been the only man-made, He would have done no less.